vncnz/galdrar/README.md

 - q: exit

 ## TODO
-- Remove loading try for "Voice message" and other titles that are not music
+- Remove loading try for "Voice message" and other titles that are not music (Advertisement)
 - Consider autoscroll implementing
-- Consider a shift system on click (for position errors or wrong song version)
 - Evaluate https://www.lyricsify.com as alternative lyrics source